-Is Tipping Customary in Thailand?
-Where, When and How Much to Tip
+Guide to Tipping in Thailand Etiquette.
+Is it Customary?
+Where, When and How Much to Tip?

 Tipping isn’t expected in Thailand.
-There isn’t a culture of leaving a tip for service staff in Thailand.
+There isn’t a culture of leaving a tip in Thailand.
 So, you won’t see staff with their hand out automatically expecting a tip, unlike in some countries.

-A 20 Baht tip isn’t much for the average tourist.
-But if you are earning 300 Baht a day, a few small tips like this make all the difference.
+A 20 Baht tip is nothing for the average tourist in 2020.
+But if you are earning 300 Baht a day, a few small tips make all the difference.

 How Much is an Appropriate Tip in Thailand?

-It would be great if there was a simple table that you could look up and it would tell you tipping etiquette.
+It would be great if there was a simple table that you could look up and it would tell you the correct etiquette for tipping.
 How much to tip someone, doing a specific service in a particular country.
 But there isn’t.
 The rules of tipping depend not only on the culture of the country that you are visiting, but also on the culture of your home country.

 That makes it doubly hard to know how much, where and in what situations you should (or shouldn’t) tip.
 On the one hand you don’t want to appear to be an ungrateful skinflint.
 On the other, you equally don’t want to appear to be a high roller with a bottomless wallet.

-So as well as writing this guide on tipping customs from the perspective of a tourist visiting Thailand, I’ve also added a section about how (in general) Thais tip.
+So as well as writing this guide on tipping in Thailand customs from the perspective of a tourist visiting Thailand, I’ve also added a section about how Thais tip.
 This is based on my experiences of living in Thailand for the last 20 years.

 It’s also worth mentioning that although over-tipping may help the person the money goes to, it isn’t a good idea in general.
 It just creates more inequality and, in the eyes of some people, leads them to expect more from other customers or clients.
 The best way to help more people is to frequent locally owned small businesses and restaurants when on vacation.